 There are a few ways still to find a tax advantage for charitable giving, however.

-One method has to do with an IRA (Individual Retirement Account) and only if one is 70-1/2.
+One method has to do with an IRA (individual retirement account) and only if one is 70-1/2.
 Ask your IRA custodian to transfer money directly from your account to an eligible charity.
-That action, called a Qualified Charitable Distribution (QCD), won't result in a deduction but may lower your Adjusted Gross Income resulting in a lower tax bill.
-Work with your financial adviser to make sure this works for you and to understand all the fine points, including how it affects your Required Minimum Distribution (RMD) and any limits on how much you can transfer.
+That action, called a qualified charitable distribution (QCD), won't result in a deduction but may lower your adjusted gross Income resulting in a lower tax bill.
+Work with your financial adviser to make sure this works for you and to understand all the fine points, including how it affects your required minimum distribution (RMD) and any limits on how much you can transfer.

 Another possibility would be to channel your charitable donations through a donor-advised fund.
 Such funds can be set up very easily with many banks, brokers or community foundations and for as little as $5000.
 By bunching your contributions for several years into one year (thus clearing the hurdle of the standard deduction), you may be able to take a tax deduction the year you give the money to your account.
 You can then distribute the funds to charities over time.

-If you can make a deductible donation to charity, either by giving a significant amount and having enough other deductions to itemize or through one of these other methods, here are some things to keep in mind.
+If you can make a deductible donation to charity, either by giving a significant amount and having enough other deductions to itemize or through one of these other methods, below are some things to keep in mind.